MicrosoftDocs/appcenter-docs/docs/distribution/codepush/cli.md

 #### Source map output parameter

 This parameter specifies the relative path to where the generated JS bundle's source map file should be written.
-If left unspecified, source maps will not be generated.
+If left unspecified, source maps won't be generated.

 > [!TIP]
 > This parameter can be set using either `--sourcemap-output`  or `-s`*